Asti7/io_utility/README.md

 ## Why ?

 Implementing the myio libraray was part of the [FIT2100 Operating Systems](https://handbook.monash.edu/2021/units/FIT2100) curriculum, being part of Assignment 1 for summer semester B 2021.
+(Assignment 1 - 97% HD)

 Also, I hate using format specifiers in C for trivial input and output stuff 😬, it just leads to more keyboard presses 😆